-City Councilor Matt O’Malley served as the Council President Pro Tempore and District 6 representative to the Boston City Council.
+Former City Councilor Matt O’Malley served as the Council President Pro Tempore and District 6 representative to the Boston City Council.
 Councilor O’Malley was first elected in a special election on November 16, 2010.
-His district includes the neighborhoods of Jamaica Plain, West Roxbury, parts of Roslindale, Roxbury, and the Back of the Hill.
-Councilor Matt O’Malley is the Chair of Environment, Resiliency, and Parks Committee.
-Councilor O’Malley has led on environmental initiatives such as promoting net zero carbon building standards, eliminating gas leaks and single-use plastic bags, and diverting organics through curbside composting in the City of Boston.
-Councilor O’Malley has also led on various public health, economic, and social issues including but not limited to:
+His district included the neighborhoods of Jamaica Plain, West Roxbury, parts of Roslindale, Roxbury, and the Back of the Hill.
+Councilor Matt O’Malley served as the Chair of Environment, Resiliency, and Parks Committee.
+Councilor O’Malley led on environmental initiatives such as promoting net zero carbon building standards, eliminating gas leaks and single-use plastic bags, and diverting organics through curbside composting in the City of Boston.
+Councilor O’Malley also led on various public health, economic, and social issues including but not limited to:

 - Senior Silver Alert System

 - Free Sunscreen in Boston’s Parks & Playgrounds

 - Banning the Sale of Animals in the City of Boston